mohashyne/mohashyne/README.md

 ## 🛡️ Overview

-As a **Security Operations Center (SOC) Analyst**, I will be responsible for continuously monitoring, detecting, and responding to cybersecurity incidents to protect the organization's IT infrastructure from potential threats.
+As a **Security Operations Center (SOC) Analyst**, I offer continuous monitoring, threat detection, and rapid response to cybersecurity incidents.
+My services include investigating breaches, improving security systems, and collaborating with your team to safeguard your IT infrastructure from potential threats.
+I also provide forensic investigation and incident management to ensure quick threat resolution and long-term security improvements.

 ---
 # 🚀 Key Skills